bobbybabra/collection/README.md

 By default the `Collection` will be emtpy and the primary key will be set to `id`.

 Every model needs to have a primary key.
-A convenience `Collection.uuid()` method is provided for you to generate random unique IDs.
 By default the collection will be indexed by the 'id' key.
 To change this behavior pass the primary key to the constructor: